 |Hardened unbelievers may become open after a time, and open unbelievers may become hardened.||Both softening and hardening processes may be due to actions of the church in society or actions within society independent of the church, such as wealth or poverty.
 They are fixed rates in this model.
 Hardening can include secularisation.|

 |All populations have births, but children may change to a different population group before adulthood.||For example, some children brought up in church become believers, some drift and become open unbelievers, and some dislike religion and become hardened.
 Likewise, children of open unbelievers may become harder than their parents, secularisation; and children of hardened unbelievers may become softer as they do not have the same baggage in their background.|

 The differential equations of the original Hayward (2005) model are:

-where U, A, B, H are open unbelievers, enthusiasts, inactive believers and hardened unbelievers respectively.
+where U, A, B, H are open unbelievers, enthusiasts, inactive believers and hardened unbelievers, respectively.
 N is the total population.
 Cp is the conversion potential. g is the fraction of converts who become enthusiasts.
 Thus, Rp = g Cp is the reproduction potential. τa is the duration enthusiasts are active. ε is the softening rate of hard unbelievers. αa and αb are the leaving rates from enthusiasts and inactive believers.
 The various fractions labelled f relate to the fraction of children born into the different populations. b and d are the birth and death rates.
-See parameters below.
+See the parameters below.

 The model is generalised to include secularisation effects: